PRESS RELEASE: Consensus for a Frisia Tribunal

-Radbod († AD 719), king in West Frisia, also known as the Enemy of Christ.
+Radbod († AD 719), king of (West) Frisia, also known as the Enemy of Christ.
 Exact date and place of birth unknown.
 Allegedly committed and/ or ordered crimes against civilians of the cities of Utrecht, the Netherlands and of Cologne, Germany during the sieges of both cities in the year AD 714.
 Allegedly responsible as well for a policy of non-intervention concerning the slave trade of the Breton, the Frankish and the Slavish people.
 More about the battles of King Radbod in our blog post.

 Dodo Kempinga (thirteenth century AD), exact date of birth and death unknown.
 Frisian nobleman born in the village Kempingaburen, shire Oostergo, Mid Frisia.
 Allegedly fighter in foreign army as crusader of the Fifth Crusade (AD 1213 - 1221), allegedly crusaded three times and committed crimes against civilians, including against those of the city of Dalmieta, modern Egypt.

-Thitard Jelgera (thirteenth century AD), nephew of Dodo Kempinga (file: 13/75373-m.0007.MF).
+Thitard Jelgera (thirteenth century AD), nephew of Dodo Kempinga.
 Later became monk of the convent Mariëngaarde, near Hallum, shire Oostergo, Mid Frisia.
-Same indictment as suspect Dodo Kempinga (file: 13/75373-m.0007.MF), see above.
+Same indictment as suspect Dodo Kempinga, see above.

 Ygo Gales Galema (c.
 AD 1443 - † 1492), Frisian nobleman, also known as the Forest Viking or -under his opponents- as the Forest Swine referring to his brutal fighting methods.
 Born in the port town of Workum, shire Westergo, Mid Frisia.
 Allegedly a warlord of the Vetkopers 'fat buyers' faction during the civil war in Frisia and allegedly responsible for committing and ordering crimes against civilians.

 Pier Gerlofs Donia (c.
-AD 1480 - † 1520), farmer and commander of large rebel and mercenary army the Arumer Zwarte Hoop 'Black Heap of Arum village', also known as Grutte/ Greate Pier and as The Cross of the Dutchmen.
+AD 1480 - † 1520), farmer and commander of large rebel and mercenary army the Arumer Zwarte Hoop 'Black Heap of Arum village', also known as Grutte/ Greate Pier or as the Cross of the Dutchmen (Holland).
 Born in the terp-village of Kimswerd, shire Westergo, Mid Frisia.
 Allegedly committed large-scale piracy at the Zuyder Sea as commander of a pirate fleet during the period AD 1515-AD 1520.
 Allegedly committed and/or ordered crimes against civilians during the sieges and looting of the several towns, among others of Amsterdam, Medemblik, Muiden and Naarden.
-The fact the village Kimswerd after 500 years has offered formal apologies for the havoc done to the town of Medemblik in 2017, is a sweet gesture but evidently not enough, if he is found guilty.
-Read alss our blog post It all began with piracy.
+The fact the village Kimswerd after 500 years has offered formal apologies for the havoc done to the town of Medemblik in 2017 is a sweet gesture but evidently not enough, if he is found guilty.

 Jan Pieterszoon Coen (AD 1587 - † 1729), Governor-General of the Dutch East Indies (VOC), born in the town of Hoorn in the region Westfriesland, West Frisia and present-day province Noord Holland.
-Allegedly ordered crimes against the population, both against the armed forces as civilians of the Banda Islands, modern Indonesia in the year AD 1621, as well as allegedly interferring in court proceedings in the case of Saartje Specx and Pieter Kortenhoef, city of Batavia in modern Indonesia in the year AD 1629.
+Allegedly ordered crimes against the population, both against the armed forces as civilians of the Banda Islands, modern Indonesia in the year AD 1621, as well as allegedly inferring in court proceedings in the case of Saartje Specx and Pieter Kortenhoef, city of Batavia in modern Indonesia in the year AD 1629.

-Peter Stuyvesant (c.AD 1610 - † 1672), Governor of the town of New Amsterdam (present-day New York City).
+Peter Stuyvesant (AD 1610/11 - † 1672), Governor of the town of New Amsterdam (present-day New York City).
 Born in the village of Peperga, shire Stellingwerf, Mid Frisia.
 Allegedly suppressed the native population of Manna-Ha-Ta island (modern Manhattan) in the present-day United States and the religious minorities the Quakers and the Jews -on racial grounds- during the period AD 1645 - 1664.
 Furthermore, he was active in the slave trade and owned no less then forty slaves in Manhattan, being the largest slave owner in town.

 Gustaaf Willem Baron von Imhoff (AD 1705 - † 1750), Governor of Ceylon (modern Sri Lanka) and Governor-General of the Dutch East Indies (VOC).
 Born in the town of Leer in the region Ostfriesland, East Frisia.
-Allegedly involved and/or (partly) responsible for the so-called Batavia Massacre or pogrom against the Chinese civilians in the year AD 1740, during which thousands of Chinese civilians were murdered at Java island, present-day Indonesia.
+Allegedly involved and/or (partly) responsible for the so-called Batavia Massacre or pogrom against the Chinese civilians in the year AD 1740 during which thousands of Chinese civilians were murdered at Java island, present-day Indonesia.

 Margaretha Geertruida Zelle (AD 1840 - † 1910), courtesan and exotic dancer, also known as Mata Hari.
 Born in city of Leeuwarden, shire Oostergo, Mid Frisia.
 Allegedly spied for foreign governments.
-Although already punished for this (executed) this was done by a foreign authority (French), and therefore not recognized.
+Although already punished for this (executed) this was done by a foreign authority (French) and therefore not recognized.